musicbygraceevelyn/musicbygraceevelyn.github.io/about.md

 {% include titleborder %}

-I love helping every musician I work with improve their sound and feel more confident in the music they are expressing!
+I love helping every musician I work with improve their sound and feel more confident in the music they are delivering!
 I love details but I will keep rehearsals productive and upbeat.
 With decades of experience, I can help vocalists prepare for full operatic roles as well as art song recitals and prepare instrumentalists for orchestral auditions.
 I enjoy working with composers and performing their newest works as well!
 It is always an honor to be a part of premiering new music.
 I hold a Masters of Music in Collaborative Piano from the Boston Conservatory at Berklee.
 I live and work in the greater Boston area with my husband and our grand piano.
 Hope to meet you soon!

 {% capture vocal_col1 %}